 Finally, I have an essential functional identity—as the head of the company’s financial operations.
 I’m responsible for the decision-making process in investing financial resources, either on cybersecurity tools and services or on internal cybersecurity defenses.
 My team and I take that very seriously.

 One of my most important functional leadership roles is to help find a way to say “yes” when the leadership group believes a particular policy or program is in the organization’s interest.
 My role as CFO mandates that I think about making decisions with long-term implications.
 Specific to cybersecurity, where technology and threats change so rapidly and so profoundly, that can be very challenging at times.
 But I must evaluate those risks and opportunities with a long-term vision for where our company, our industry and our customers will be going in three, five or even 10 years down the road.

-Leadership isn’t about perfection— but business executives must demonstrate all three kinds of leadership identities—personal, corporate and functional—in order to create a culture where cybersecurity is baked into everything you do.
+Cybersecurity leadership isn’t about perfection, but business executives must demonstrate all three kinds of leadership identities—personal, corporate and functional—in order to create a culture where cybersecurity is baked into everything you do.

 Kathy Bonanno is the chief financial officer and executive vice president at Palo Alto Networks.